Ritik-The-Dev/Sales-Performace-Dashboard/README.md

 Sales Performance Dashboard to get the Performance Updates dynamically .
 The dashboard will show the sales performance using different Charts in an Interactive way

+chosen topic

+I have Choosen Sales performance as  Topic of My Project Because It Gives a Brief of Major all Domains Containing all Neccessary Information..
+I have Used PieCharts , Progress Charts Etc to Display the data as Much As Interact is Possible....

 Installation

 Clone the Repository